Is Tesla Stock a Good Buy After Its 3-for-1 Split?

-But slower growth is still growth, and analysts seem to agree that Tesla remains well-positioned to continue to grow over the long term.
+But slower growth is still growth, and analysts seem to agree that Tesla remains well positioned to continue to grow over the long term.
 Investors should be prepared for some bumps along the way, however, if the company’s history is any indication.

-The bottom line is that there may be little benefit to buying Tesla stock immediately before or after the stock split.
+The bottom line is that there may be little benefit to buying Tesla stock immediately after the stock split.
 The factors that make the stock attractive to investors are the company’s fundamentals and its ability to remain at the forefront of the technology that will bring electric vehicles into the mainstream.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - Tesla.
 2022.
 "Tesla Announces a Three-for-One Stock Split."

 - CNBC.
 2022.
 "Tesla stock set for 3-for-1 split after market close."

 - Reuters.
 2022.
 "Tesla shares close lower after 3-1 stock split."

 - Benzinga.
 2022.
 "Tesla Soared Into 2020 Stock Split: Here's Why This Time May Be Different."

 - Benzinga.
 2022.
 "Now That Tesla Stock Has Split, How Have Wall Street Analysts Adjusted Their Price Targets?"